Cielquan/DoTH-DNS/README.md

 Thanks to the creators of docker, pi-hole, unbound, nginx and 'dns-over-https' for their awesome software.
 Also thanks you to the maintainers of the images.

+Thanks to the creator of this [docker-pihole-unbound](https://github.com/chriscrowe/docker-pihole-unbound) project which inspired me.

 ## Author
 Christian Riedel